 Date Discovered June 18, 2013

-Description Oracle Java SE is prone to a memory-corruption vulnerability in Java Runtime Environment.
+Description Oracle Java SE is prone to a buffer-overflow vulnerability in Java Runtime Environment.

-Attackers can exploit this issue to execute arbitrary code within the context of the user running the affected application.
-Failed exploit attempts will likely cause denial-of-service conditions.
+An attacker can exploit this issue to execute arbitrary code in the context of the current user.

 This vulnerability affects the following supported versions: